-Emergency Dentist – Ken Caryl, CO
+Emergency Dentistry – Littleton, CO

 Offering Immediate Care to Save Your Smile

-How to Handle Common Dental Emergencies
+The Most Common Dental Emergencies

 Knowing when a situation is an actual emergency can be tricky.
 While most injuries can be easily treated with items found within the home, it is often necessary to have a dental professional examine the area of concern just to be safe.
 Some of the most common dental emergencies (and at-home tips to manage them) include:

 How to Prevent Dental Emergencies

-Prevention is key for preventing all types of problems, especially those that require a visit to the emergency dentist.
+Prevention is key for avoiding all types of problems, especially those that require a visit to the emergency dentist.
 At Blue Sage Dental, we want to help you feel more confident about taking care of your situation at home until you can come to see us, but we also want to provide you with tips on how to prevent these types of dental emergencies, if at all possible.
 Some helpful tips to remember are:

-Emergency Dentistry FAQs
+Dental Emergency FAQs

-We are always ready to help our emergency dental patients — which means we are always ready to answer your questions about dental emergencies.
+We are always ready to help our emergency dental patients — which means we are ready to answer your questions about dental emergencies.
 Below, we have listed some of the most common questions we receive.
 If you do not find the information you were hoping for, simply give us a call so we can personally talk to you.

 The cost of treating your dental emergency will depend on the extent of the damage to your oral health and the treatment we use to help you.
 We will be upfront with you about the projected price of your procedure and help you explore resources that may assist you in affording it, such as insurance and financing.

-The sooner you receive treatment from an emergency dentist in Ken Caryl, the better.
+The sooner you receive treatment from an emergency dentist in Littleton, the better.
 Delaying your dental visit will only allow the problem to worsen.
 For example, if an infection in a tooth remains untreated, it can spread into the surrounding tissues and even cause systemic illness.
 Also, keep in mind that it may be impossible to splint an avulsed tooth back into place if more than an hour or two passes after it gets knocked out.
 When you call to tell us about your emergency, describe the situation in as much detail as you can.
 If we believe it is safe for you to wait a day or two before you receive treatment, we will let you know.

-How Can I Prepare for a Dental Emergency?
+How can I prepare for a dental emergency?